Caspeco/eslint-config/packages/eslint-config-react/README.md

 ## Relationship with @caspeco/eslint-config-ts

-This package includes all TypeScript rules inlined - you don't need to install both packages.
+This package depends on and extends `@caspeco/eslint-config-ts`, which is automatically installed as a dependency.
+This ensures React projects always use the same TypeScript rules without drift.
 If you're building a React project, use this package.
 For vanilla TypeScript projects, use `@caspeco/eslint-config-ts`.

 ## License